Annotations

 Summary

-- Eliminating boilerplate registration code
+- Eliminates boilerplate registration code

-- Providing clear, declarative configuration
+- Provides clear, declarative configuration

-- Integrating seamlessly with Spring
+- Integrates seamlessly with Spring

-- Supporting complex transition scenarios
+- Supports complex transition scenarios

-- Enabling better code organization
+- Enables better code organization

-annotations, you can focus on your automation logic rather than framework setup, making your code more maintainable and easier to understand.
+By using these annotations, you can focus on your automation logic rather than framework setup, making your code more maintainable and easier to understand.